Chapter 18 – Home Sweet Home

 “Did you see grandma?”

 Jax wasn’t about to get into all that, but he let his son know that his grandmother was doing just fine and that she was anxious to see him.
 He made no mention of their argument or about Tara.
-Jax went as far as to read Abel a bedtime story then told him goodnight.
+Jax read Abel a bedtime story then told him goodnight.
 He asked to speak with Riona afterward.

 “Did ya need anythin’ else?”
 She asked but in that sassy tone of hers and Jax sighed.

 “Riona… It’s not what you’re thinking.”
 He said.